aiman-al-masoud/deixiscript/README.md

   communicates with the outer world, including JS, which only uderstands has-as properties (not is-a ones because JS doesn't have multiple inheritance).

-- assignments are completely replaced by anaphora, also theme-rheme phrase style, also intermediate numerical computations.
+- assignments are completely replaced by anaphora, also in theme-rheme phrase style split in two sentences, also intermediate numerical computations.

 - anaphora can also be used to replace if-statements, one big function with lots of ifs = lots of small "functions" with naturalistic type arguments.